-Each student will be attached with one internal faculty guide, with whom they shall be in continuous touch during the training period.
-The internal faculty guide will be required to evaluate (out of 50 marks) on the basis of the assessment report provided by the organization where the Training has been completed and his/her ownassessment about the work done by the student.
+Each student will be attached with one internal faculty guide; with whom they shall be in continuous touch during the training period.
+The internal faculty guide will be required to evaluate (out of 50 marks) on the basis of the assessment report provided by the organization where the Training has been completed and his/her own assessment about the work done by the student.

-The evaluation of the remaining 50 marks shall be made by external examiner appointed by the university who shall evaluate the report on the basis of presentation and the assessment report received from the organization where student has undergone.
+The evaluation of the remaining 100 marks shall be made by internal examiner appointed by the university who shall evaluate the report on the basis of presentation and the assessment report received from the organization where student has undergone.

-Session: 2021-22 RETAIL MARKETING RESEARCH Course Code: MVRL-3321
+RETAIL MARKETING RESEARCH COURSE CODE: MVRL-3321